callebedrums/sea/docs/configuration.md

 - optional: `yes`
 - default: `''`

-This attribute define the default prefix of the url for all models.
-This attribute is prepended to the url attribute.
+This attribute define the default prefix of the URL for all models.
+This attribute is prepended to the URL attribute.

 It is useful when your api is exposed on a sub-path of your domain, e.g. my.domain.com/api/.
 On this case, the urlPrefix attribute should be setted as '/api'.